-Unlocking the Future of Quantum Computing: The Revolutionary Dual Approach! - YaNoticias
+Unlocking the Future of Quantum Computing: The Revolutionary Dual Approach! - YANoticias

 - Quantum Source merges photonic and atomic technologies to advance quantum computing.

-- Utilizes rubidium atoms to create identical photons, improving reliability and reducing noise.
+- Utilises rubidium atoms to create identical photons, improving reliability and reducing noise.

 - Focuses on deterministic quantum operations to enhance scalability and error correction.